 2) IDENTIFY DEEP-ROOTED SOURCES OF MOTIVATION

-HOW DO YOU GAIN YOUR ENERGY?

-You have to be motivated.
+Motivation is key.

-But not just surface level, ego driven (2) MOTIVATION… it’s about identifying and tapping into your deepest most inherent sources of motivation.
+But not just surface level, ego driven MOTIVATION… it’s about identifying and tapping into your deepest most inherent sources of motivation.
 For me, this goes way beyond medals and sponsor bonuses.
 What truly kept me going was the desire to be part of something much bigger and more important than my race results.
 To create… create an inspirational story, that wasn’t your typical Olympic success story… a story about following your heart and honouring your emotions…( you know -- less self-deprivation or self-sacrifice.)
 I had to have a sense of purpose.
 I had to be emotionally attached to my goals.
 That was the only way I would have the willpower to keep pushing.
 That was the only way I could justify devoting so much of my time and energy to this goal.
-And the opportunity cost of that.
-And the sacrifice.

-I had a hypothesis: that if I trained the way I trained, I would be able to succeed.
-I was trying to validate my approach to conquering goals while having a whole bunch of fun. *Will power.
-Emotional attachment to the goals

-It’s pretty safe to say the most of us are motivated by money.
-And the desire to generate revenue runs deep.
-But... in order to remain committed to tackling seemingly unattainable goals, you have to dig really, really deep.
-You have to feel really good about all of the sacrifices you’re making, and how worthwhile your efforts are, and for me – this is how I justified devoting so much of my life to accomplishing a goal that – to an outsider-- would probably seem a bit superficial.
-To some, it even seemed like a waste of tax payers’ money to support our athletes..
-Did you know that there are a lot of people out there who don’t recognize the value of sport?

-I had to find a way to justify my actions.
-My dedication to this career path.
-One that felt good.
-Felt right.
-One that I didn’t feel guilty about, one that felt honorable.
-A way to validate my life choices that truly motivated me to keep going.

-*emotionally

 ((CLICK))

 (I explain where I was at in my career when I clued into this, and then…)